| Title: | Simultaneous Inference in General Parametric Models |

 3) Multiple comparisons of means are defined by objects

-as returned by the mcp
+of class mcp as returned by the mcp function.

 For each factor, which is included in model